 Bescarum the hare in Triss is also this.
 It gets him in trouble on more than one occasion, once when he eats all of the food of a tribe of hedgehogs that had given him and his friends shelter for a while.
 Had his badger friend not bailed him out the hedgehogs would have had him work to pay back the food he ate.
 He later does it again in Redwall, eating a massive trifle that was supposed to be the prize for the winner of a race the Dibbuns were having.
 He's not bailed out this time, and is punished by being forced to scrub the Abbey from top to bottom while eating nothing but a single meal of lettuce and water.
 In a stunning case of Never My Fault he runs away rather than face the music, and sets up the final conflict of the book.

 The hobbits from The Lord of the Rings are seen as able to put away large quantities of food.
 In a normal day, they eat at least seven meals (Breakfast, Second Breakfast, Elevenses, Luncheon, Afternoon Tea, Dinner, Supper, plus whatever snacks they can sneak between); The Hobbit states it's eleven meals a day.
+Their tendency to this is such that that when Aragon, Gimli, and Legolas are trying to work out what happened to Merry and Pippin and find evidence someone ate lembas bread, smoothly ignoring the battle being fought around them, Legolas dryly notes that alone is evidence a hobbit was here.
 As a reference to this, in the Films, elvish Lembas bread, a small bite of which is supposed to feed a normal man, is consumed in the amount of several loaves each by the sidekicks Merry and Pippin, with only mild indigestion to show for it.

 In the book, though, it is Gimli who inadvertently eats a day's worth of lembas, having mistaken it for the much less appealing cram (human-made waybread with excellent keeping qualities and the flavour and texture of cheap cardboard) and reacting with delight on finding that it's tastier than the best honey-cakes he knows of.